Home Roads and travel Abandoned or untaxed vehicles

 Abandoned or untaxed vehicles

-• the attraction of vandals
+• attract vandals

-• increased risk of other crime
+• increase the risk of crime

-• risk of fire
+• increase the risk of fire

+Vehicles reported to North Ayrshire Council may be checked against DVLA records.
 We can investigate and act on abandoned vehicles.
 Examples include vehicles that:

 • (A) have no current vehicle keeper on the Driver and Vehicle Licensing Agency’s (DVLA) record